-2019 Adwords Updates You Should be Taking Advantage of
+2019 Google Ads Updates You Should be Taking Advantage of

 2019 is here, and guess what?
 Google’s still changing.
-More and more updates continue to roll in and there’s more and more to look to if you're searching for ways to improve your results via AdWords.
+More and more updates continue to roll in and there’s more and more to process if you're searching for ways to improve your AdWords (now known as Google Ads) performance.
 But what to focus on?
-Taking a look at the list of announcements and updates can be daunting.
-Never fear, Bonsai is here to break down the most advantageous Adwords updates you should be taking advantage of in 2019.
+Reviewing the list of announcements and updates can be daunting.
+Never fear, Bonsai is here to break down the updates you need to be taking advantage of.

 Make Sure You Understand those Four New Search Ad Position Metrics

-Anyone who’s been working in Adwords for some time won’t be surprised to hear about the new metrics and analytics they’re rolling out.
-AdWords and Google, in general, are constantly providing new data points to help advertisers better understand the efficacy of their efforts.
+Anyone who works with Google Ads won’t be surprised to hear about the new metrics and analytics they’re rolling out.
+Google is constantly providing new data points to help advertisers better benchmark their efforts.

-It goes without saying that in the realm of Adwords, where you live and die by SERPs, it’s crucial to understand where your ads appear on the page and how the position correlates to overall campaign performance.
-Now you can - thanks to these four new metrics:
+In the realm of Google Ads, you live and die by SERPs.
+So it’s crucial to understand where your ads appear on the page and how the position correlates to overall campaign performance.
+Now you can, thanks to these four new metrics:

 - Impr.
 (Absolute Top) % - the percent of your ad impressions that are shown as the very first ad above the organic search results.